 2. It is very important to run audits, configure backups and implement Disaster Recovery strategies so:

-Here on ClickIT Smart Technologies, we are compromised on offering our customers the best security solutions that protect their AWS assets, which will guarantee that their websites and applications will have high availability and performance.
+Here on ClickIT Smart Technologies, we are compromised on offering our customers the best security solutions that protect their AWS assets, which will guarantee that their websites and applications will have high availability and performance, we worked with Curacao, had a portal with poor security and we improve it.
 So, feel free to contact us, and we will design the best security approach for your AWS infrastructure that will help you to accomplish your business expectations and goals.